Skip to Main Content

 1. In-text citations

-The first component of correct referencing is citing, which is mentioning a specific source that you use in the body of your paper.
-The format of the citation may change depending on the style you use (e.g. MLA, APA, Chicago, etc.), but the basic elements of the citation that you need to include are:
+In-text citations are important, they consist of mentioning a specific source used in the body of the work.
+The format of the citation may change depending on the style you are using (e.g. MLA, APA, Chicago, etc.), yet there are some basic elements you need to include, which are:

 • Name of the author(s)